Jawahir1312/Jawahir1312/README.md

 - 🧁 **Baker Cottage Food Ordering System**
 - ⚙️ **Automation scripts and API integration**

+## 🎯 My Expectations for This Course

+For this course, I hope to improve my practical skills in Django and framework-based development.
+I also want to learn how to design, test, and deploy better web applications through hands-on projects and collaboration.

 ## ✨ A Fun Fact
 I enjoy building useful systems that solve everyday problems, especially projects related to food management and practical user needs.